 It's a beautiful area, with dense forests and habitats of great ecological significance.
 There are historical towns and major attractions.
-There is a unique beauty end excellent landscapes, very famous are the Dadia Forest and the Evros Delta.
-Only 10% of the region is mountainous, Evros is very fertile and flat, the main occupation of the inhabitants is the cultivation of their land and the agricultural production.
-Farmers grow mainly cotton and wheat, there also many stock breeders.
-During the last years, an increasing part of the young population is turning to tourism industry.
-At the coast near Alexandroupolis, lots of new hotels have been built and the young ones try to find a job in the tourism sector.
+Dadia Forest and the Evros Delta are very famous for thier unique beauty and excellent landscapes.
+Only 10% of the region is mountainous.
+Evros is very fertile and flat.
+The main occupation of the inhabitants is the cultivation of their land and agricultural production.
+Cotton and wheat are primarily grown and there also many livestock breeders.
+During the last years, an increasing part of the young population is turning to the tourism industry.
+At the coast near Alexandroupolis, lots of new hotels have been built where young adults try to find jobs in the tourism sector.

 The rich biotopes host a unique diversity of fauna.
 In the river live 46 species of fish like the mulet and the common carp.
 In the broader area are more than 40 species of mammals and 28 species of reptiles and amphibians.

 The Dadia forest covers the southeastern part of the Mountain Rodopi.
-It is known for its large forest of pine and oak which is home to rare birds such as all kinds of hawks and eagles.
-The scenery is diverse, pine and oak forests, white rocks and steep slopes, gorges and rivers, meadows and cultivated areas.
+It is known for its large forest of pine and oak which is home to rare birds including all kinds of hawks and eagles.
+The scenery is diverse, with pine and oak forests, white rocks and steep slopes, gorges and rivers, meadows and cultivated areas.
 Here live many wild animals like the wolf and the jackal.
 There is a rich reptile population, 41 different species live here like turtles, lizards and snakes.
 But also rare birds like the Black stork .

 Text: Jorgos and Wendy Nikolidakis - Text edited by Katrina Butzer